What is Dry Drunk Syndrome?

 Dry drunk syndrome describes a person in recovery from alcoholism who is still trapped in a life that is not as happy and fulfilling as it should be.

-Essentially, the person has quit drinking but has not resolved past trauma, resentments, or progressed to mental and emotional stability.
+Essentially, the person has quit drinking but has not resolved past trauma, resentments, or progressed into mental and emotional stability.

 The term “dry drunk” is thought to have originated from 12-step programs, and describes someone who despite their sober status, continues to behave as if she or he were still in the throes of addiction.